lkrjangid1/rar/README.md

 **FFI Bindings:**

-The FFI bindings in `lib/src/rar_desktop_ffi.dart` are hand-written for better control.
+The FFI bindings in `lib/src/rar_ffi.dart` are hand-written for better control.
 If you need to regenerate bindings from the C header, you can use ffigen:

 ```bash
 dart run ffigen
 ```

-### Mobile Platforms (MethodChannel)
+### Mobile Platforms

-Mobile platforms use MethodChannel to communicate with native code:
-- **Android**: JUnRar library (Java/Kotlin)
+- **Android**: Uses `libarchive` via FFI (same as Desktop)
-- **iOS**: UnrarKit library (Objective-C/Swift)
+- **iOS**: Uses UnrarKit library (Objective-C/Swift) via MethodChannel

 ### Web Platform (JS Interop)

 The web platform uses JavaScript interop with a WASM-based archive library.
-The WASM library is loaded from CDN at runtime.
+The WASM library and worker scripts are bundled with the plugin and loaded dynamically at runtime.
+No external CDN is used, ensuring the plugin works offline.

 ## Plugin Architecture